troydm/troydm.github.io/source/_posts/2014-01-26-making-30-years-old-pascal-code-run-again.markdown

 {% endcodeblock %}

 And we did it!
-It works :) It might have some other bugs since it's an old software but i haven't encountered any more yet.
+It works :) It might have some other bugs since it's an old software but I haven't encountered any more yet.
 I've also ported *btoy.p* the same way stumbling upon same kind of errors and same *purgetrail* bug.

 ![Hyouka](http://i.imgur.com/NX5NdN5.png)